front-end-foundations/7-ajax-11ty/readme.md

 </html>
 ```

 Note the addition of the `{% if ... endif %}` tag in the navbar.
-This creates a static active class that we can leverage in the css.
+This creates a static active class that we will leverage shortly.

+**Restart the server and refresh the browser.** You should see the css in the _site directory and its effect on the site..

 ## The Posts Collection

-We can also add additional tags that can be used to reorganize content in interesting ways.
+We will add additional tags that can be used to reorganize content.

 Instead of this however: